DeepakShettym/DeepakShettym/README.md

 ## 👋 Hi there!

 <h3 align="center">Embedded Systems and Android Kernel Developer specializing in C/C++, Linux Kernel, Android NDK, and Device Drivers.
-Expert in developing kernel-level and user-space drivers for seamless hardware-software integration</h3>
+Experienced in developing kernel-level and user-space drivers for seamless hardware-software integration</h3>

 ### 🚀 About Me
 - 🔭 Currently working on **Wi-Fi module development**